-There’s nothing more discouraging than doing hours of work and not seeing results.
+There’s nothing more discouraging than doing hours of work recovery from a stroke or brain injury and not seeing results.
 And even though we know that practice makes perfect, and that putting in the therapy hours should help, sometimes it’s easy to get discouraged.

-Whether you just started therapy last week but haven’t seen any gains or whether you’ve been at it for years and just aren’t noticing that same improvement any more, therapy burn-out can hit anyone.
+Whether you just started therapy for your stroke or brain injury last week but haven’t seen any gains or whether you’ve been at it for years and just aren’t noticing that same improvement any more, therapy burn-out can hit anyone.
 But keeping at it with your therapy is key for your continued recovery, so we’ve got a few tips to help you avoid that burn-out to begin with, or to get back on track if you’ve hit a plateau.

 - Track your data.
 Data is your friend.
 It doesn’t lie.
 It might feel like you just got a million questions in a row wrong, but when you actually check, you might have just gotten 5 more right than last time!
 Constant Therapy will calculate how many questions you got right and will show you your improvement over time, so use that data as motivation!
 Remember, if you just went up a level or task in difficulty, you might not get as many right – but think about whether you could have even done that level of difficulty last year, or even last week!